-10 are depicted in Figure 6.
-One can appreciate a very clear linear relationship between predictors.
 In the case of CIFAR-10 the results are similar across all predictors, whereas for MNIST the stochastic predictor obtains significantly worse results (see differences in scales of x and y axes).
-In the case of CIFAR-10 this may hint that or training strategy finds a solution within a large region of comparably good solutions, so that weight randomization does not affect significantly the test performance of the classifier.
+In the case of CIFAR-10 this may hint that our training strategy finds a solution within a large region of comparably good solutions, so that weight randomization does not affect significantly the test performance of the classifier.
 We plan to explore this interesting phenomenon in future work.